UNITED STATES

 General

-Omeros Corporation (“Omeros,” the “Company” or “we”) is a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing small-molecule and protein therapeutics for large-market as well as orphan indications targeting immunologic disorders, including complement-mediated diseases, cancers and addictive and compulsive disorders.
-We marketed our first drug product, OMIDRIA® (phenylephrine and ketorolac intraocular solution) 1% / 0.3% for use during cataract surgery or intraocular lens replacement in the United States (the “U.S.”) until we sold OMIDRIA and related assets on December 23, 2021 (see “Sale of OMIDRIA Assets” below for additional information).
+Omeros Corporation (“Omeros,” the “Company” or “we”) is a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing first-in-class small-molecule and protein therapeutics for large-market as well as orphan indications targeting immunologic disorders including complement-mediated diseases, as well as cancers and addictive and compulsive disorders.

 Basis of Presentation

 Our condensed consolidated financial statements include the financial position and results of operations of Omeros and our wholly owned subsidiaries.
 All inter-company transactions have been eliminated.
-The accompanying condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (“GAAP”).
+The accompanying condensed consolidated financial statements reflect all adjustments, consisting of normal recurring adjustments and non-recurring adjustments, considered necessary for the fair presentation of such information.
+Our financial statements have been prepared in accordance with U.S. generally accepted accounting principles (“GAAP”).

 Liquidity and Capital Resources